DoctorWkt/acwj/52_Pointers_pt2/Readme.md

 So the code is different in that we don't build the leaf AST node for the original identifier anymore.
-We still build AST nodes to add on the offset from the base and derefence the pointer to the member.
+We still build AST nodes to add on the offset from the base and dereference the pointer to the member.

 One other difference is this code: